vrabbi/lab-spring-boot-k8s-skaffold/workshop/content/exercises/step1.md

 > NOTE: The `--namespace` option is required when using this workshop environment as that is the only namespace you have access to.
 For your own cluster where you may have broader access, you may not require it.

 You will see the build for the application and container image using the buildpack start.
-The first time it can take a few minutes, but for subsequent builds it will be quicker as it will be able to rely on the cached build artefacts from prior builds.
+The first time being built using a build pack can also take a few minutes, but for subsequent builds it will be quicker as it will be able to rely on the cached build artefacts from prior builds.

 When the build completes, Skaffold will not actually return as it will start monitoring for code changes.